DHI/WaterBench-MIKESHE-Skjern/README.md

 - README.md
 - license
-- earth_observation
-    + Satellite altimetry
-    + Sentinel-2 water masks
 - code
     + tutorial notebooks
 - MapsDK
     + \* Sample input data (*.dfs2, *.dfs0)
-    + Domain shapefiles (/DKDomains2013)
+    + Domain shapefiles (/DKDomains2013/*)
-    + \* Geological layer data (/dkmj2019)
+    + \* Geological layer data (/dkmj2019/*)
-    + River discharge observations (/Qdata)
+    + River discharge observations (/Qdata/*)
-    + Well water table depth observations (/Hdata)
+    + Well water table depth observations (/Hdata/*)
     + MIKE Hydro river cross sections (/Mhydro/*.xns11)
 - Skjern_Models/Setup
     + MIKE SHE model (.she)
     + MIKE Hydro model (.myhdro)
     + \* Model setup data (*.dfs2)
     + \* Results folder (/HIP_500m_Skjern_DHI.she - Result Files/)
-- figures
 - waterbalance_output
+    + Output data files from water balance post processing (*.dfs0, *.txt)
+    + Output figure from water balance post processing (.emf)
+- MS
+    + Example surface water masks of the Skjern catchment derived from Sentinel-2 multispectral imagery (*.tiff)

-> \* Folders and/or files in this location are not all included in the current github repository due to large files sizes.
-Some sample files are included to run notebooks, but not everything for running a full MIKE SHE model is here.
-To be able to run the Skjern MIKE SHE model and calibration scripts, the following zip file should be downloaded from Zenodo: :construction:
+> \* This repo does not contain all files needed for running the Skjern MIKE SHE model due to large file size.
+The example data and notebooks here are meant to be used to help the user navigate input files, output files, how to adjust model parameters and validation of the model.
+To run the model, the complete folder of setup in input files should be downloaded from Zenodo :construction:

 **In Zenodo:**
 - MapsDK.zip
     + Contains complete folders for model inputs (MapsDK) and setup (Skjern_Models)

 :exclamation: :exclamation: ***The MapsDK.zip file should be downloaded and extracted, where the folders MapsDK and Skjern_Models are placed in the main WATERBENCH-MIKESHE-SKJERN directory.
-These contain the remaining input files needed for simulation and full use of this repository.***
+These contain the remaining input files needed for simulation and full use of the model.***

-## Introduction

 ## MIKE SHE Integrated Hydrological Model

 ## Model validation

 The [ModelSkill Python package](https://dhi.github.io/modelskill/) developed at DHI can be used to validate model outputs by comparing them to observational data.
+Example usage of this package can be found in the example model validation notebook, found at code/model_validation.ipynb.

 ## Data sources

-### Altimetry data
+# River Gauge

+# Water table depth

 ## Dependencies